 At least one letter must be from a college or university faculty member and the other from an agricultural industry employer or leader.
 Letters of recommendation are due by the application deadline (January 13, 2023).
 Letters should be emailed directly from the reference to firstname.lastname@example.org or submitted on this Letters of Recommendation form by the reference directly.
 Letters emailed or uploaded by the applicant will not be accepted.

 - Recipients will be notified by Friday, January 20, 2023, with the monetary award available after the conference.

 - Scholarship funds will be released upon selection and proof of enrollment.

 - Scholarship recipients are required to report the monetary amount of the award to the financial aid department of the academic institution in which they are enrolled.

-- All scholarship recipients will be recognized at the annual California Plant & Soil Conference, which will be held virtually on February 1-3, 2022.
+- All scholarship recipients will be recognized at the annual California Plant & Soil Conference, which will be held on February 7-8, 2023.
 Recipients will receive free registration to attend the conference.
 Attendance at the conference is encouraged but not required.